Siti Nurhaliza

-Siti Nurhaliza binti Tarudin (Jawi: سيتي نورهاليزا بنت تارودين, /ms/; born 11 January 1979) is a Malaysian singer, songwriter, and actress.
+Siti Nurhaliza binti Tarudin (Jawi: سيتي نورهاليزا بنت تارودين, /ms/; born 11 January 1979) is a Malaysian singer, composer, lyricist, songwriter, and actress.
 Referred to as the "Voice of Asia", she is regarded as one of the most influential artists in the Malay world.
 She has recorded songs in multiple languages, including Malay, English, Arabic, Mandarin, Japanese, and Tamil.

 Siti debuted at age 16 after winning a local singing competition show, Bintang HMI, in 1995.
 Her debut single, "Jerat Percintaan", won the 11th Anugerah Juara Lagu and two awards for Best Performance and Best Ballad.
 It was later included in her self-titled debut studio album (1996), which sold over 800,000 copies in Malaysia.
 Her self-titled sophomore album (1997) was similarly successful, selling over 400,000 copies in the country and over 500,000 copies in Indonesia, and was certified 6× Platinum by the Recording Industry Association of Malaysia (RIM).

 In 1998, Siti performed during the closing ceremony of 1998 Commonwealth Games in front of Queen Elizabeth II and Prince Philip.
 In 2001, Siti's record sales contributed to ten percent of Malaysia's total album sales of that year.
 Her concert at the Bukit Jalil National Stadium in 2004 drew around 70,000 people, making it the most-attended concert in Kuala Lumpur until Coldplay surpassed it in 2023.
 In 2005, Siti became the first Southeast Asian singer, and third Asian singer to perform a solo concert at the Royal Albert Hall, London with accompaniment from the London Symphony Orchestra.
 That same year, she was listed second by MTV Asia in Asia's Best Musical Artiste and was named as the Biggest Asian Artiste by Channel V.

 Siti is one of the best-selling recording artists in Malaysian history, having sold over six million copies of her albums.
 Four of her albums are among the best-selling albums of all time in the country.
 Her various accolades include 42 Anugerah Industri Muzik, 31 Anugerah Bintang Popular, 28 Anugerah Planet Muzik, 22 Anugerah Juara Lagu, four MTV Asia Awards, three World Music Awards, two Anugerah Musik Indonesia, and five records in the Malaysia Book of Records.
 She was voted Most Popular Regional Artiste for ten consecutive years between 2001 and 2011 in the Anugerah Planet Muzik, and was named one of the world's 500 Most Influential Muslims from 2015 to 2024.
 She was named Biduanita Negara (National Songstress) at the 2024 National Arts Awards, making her the third artist to have received the honor after Saloma and Datuk Sharifah Aini.